 Water damage can strike your commercial property at any time and without notice.
 Quickly cleaning up devastating water damage helps owners reopen their business as soon as possible.
+1st Call provides commercial water extraction and restoration services in Covington, Erlanger, Florence, Fort Thomas, Independence, Newport, and the areas in and around Northern Kentucky and Cincinnati, OH.

 Do you know how to handle water damage at your commercial property?
 Are you prepared to make the necessary decisions after a pipe breaks, your roof leaks, or the streets flood to protect your property?
 What is your plan?